YangLinyi/academic-kickstart-linyi/content/authors/admin/_index.md

 - Researchers
 ---

 Linyi Yang is a PhD candidate of artificial intelligence at the Insight Centre, University College Dublin.
 His research interests include Natural Language Processing, Financial Index Forecasting, and Multimodal Learning.
-Open to discuss about any interesting ideas, please feel free to contact me via email at - yanglinyiucd at gmail dot com.